Airport Terminal is open 24 hours a day.

 Passengers may access their boarding passes using any mobile device.

 Are masks or proof of vaccination required?

-Masks are no longer required in the airport, however airlines may still require a face covering to fly.
+Masks are no longer required in the airport.
 Please contact your carrier for additional information.

 Proof of vaccination is not currently required for domestic travel to Rapid City Regional Airport.
 There are currently no quarantine requirements in South Dakota for inbound travelers.
 International travel restrictions vary by destination.